EzraGarow/my-pro-webpage/example_sites.md

 I'm especially impressed by her "writing history for the future" section.
 Obviously the site has not been updated in several years, but I like the idea of a call to action for general readers.
 I overall prefer Sweet's content due to the additional projects/inclusion of sources, but this site is also an example I want to follow.

 My one critique is the Events tab - as can be seen by the fact that several 2021 events are listed as "upcoming", it seems like a feature that requires more attention than one might want to put in.
 I think some kind of "news" section used like a blog (look, another Fitzpatrick suggestion) might be an easier way to achieve that without having to go back into the code after every event.

+# Additional Research

+I actually struggled to find two sites from historians.
+I knew Sweet's because I'd already looked at it, but got stuck looking for the second.
+I searched a number of historians I know of and admire and they don't have sites.
+Zabin was literally last on my list before I started searching "famous historians" out of desperation.
+It really drove home how under-utilized these tools are - the people I know of have great projects or important interventions, but if you search them the best you get is college pages and newspaper articles.
+There's no central repository of their work from their own perspective.